-2. The employee with the greatest seniority will be given the opportunity to have first choice of his vacation schedule, with the other employees being given their choice of vacation schedules in descending order of seniority.

-- 3. Having once made such a choice, no employee may change his vacation schedule if such change will conflict with the choice of any other employee in the facility or unless the affected employee and Management agree to such a change. - 4.
-For the purpose of this Article, employees assigned to a facility after the annual vacation schedule has been prepared waive any seniority rights they may have had until the next vacation schedule is prepared. - 5.
+- 2. The employee with the greatest seniority will be given the opportunity to have first choice of his/her vacation schedule, with the other employees being given their choice of vacation schedules in descending order of seniority. - 3.
+Having once made such a choice, no employee may change his vacation schedule if such change will conflict with the choice of any other employee in the facility or unless the affected employee and Management agree to such a change. - 4.
+For the purpose of this Article, employees assigned to a facility after the annual vacation schedule has been prepared waive any seniority rights they may have had until the next annual vacation schedule is prepared. - 5.
 For the purpose of this Article, seniority shall be defined as the total amount of continuous service within a classification within the department.
-An employee may exercise his seniority only within the work location to which he is permanently assigned. - 6.
-In the case of a tie involving two or more employees, the opportunity to choose a vacation schedule will be given to the employees in the order of their County seniority. - 7.
-For the application of this provision each County medical facility shall be considered as a separate department. - 8.
-The Community Health Services shall continue the current practice, i.e., department seniority is controlling.
+An employee may exercise his/her seniority only within the work location to which he/she is permanently assigned.
+In the event of involuntary transfers resulting from mitigation actions, impacted employees shall have their vacation seniority at their new assigned work location defined as the total amount of continuous service within the classification. - In the case of a tie involving two or more employees, the opportunity to choose a vacation schedule will be given to the employee in the order of their County seniority.

+7. For the application of this provision, each County medical facility shall be considered as a separate department.